See what the pros had to say about the lengthening of Augusta National's fifth hole, which was extended by roughly 40 yards in 2019.

-During the US Masters, Augusta National usually remains largely the same each year in terms of course length, pin positions and other factors.
+During the The Masters, Augusta National usually remains largely the same each year in terms of course length, pin positions and other factors.
 However, in 2019 one hole that had significant changes to it was the 5th and it had a drastic effect on scoring on the hole for the week.
-In 2020 we expect it to remain a tough challenge too.
+This year, we expect it to still remain a tough challenge.

 Namely, the 5th hole had a new tee box.
 Sure it didn’t sound like much, but when we acknowledge that 40 yards had been added to it and it was already one of the hardest holes on the course, then we can all agree the difficulty went up a notch.
 As you can see from the picture below, the changes had a dramatic effect on the surrounding area.

 The hole, named ‘Magnolia’, and its new tee box took it to 495 yards, making it the second-longest par-4 on the course, behind the 505-yard 11th.
-Indeed many of the players had a lot to say on the changes before 2019’s event.
+Indeed many of the players had a lot to say on the changes before the Masters competition started in 2019.

 “5, it’s just long.
 The bunkers, they are still deep.
 You know, I think they are unplayable to get the ball to the green.
 You have to be very lucky and get a situation that you might be able to get to the front edge of the green, but you need to stay out of those bunkers.
 But it’s just really long.

 “It will be interesting to see what they do with the course setup on that hole.
-It been raining here.
+It’s been raining here.
 It’s soft.
 The fairways aren’t going to give it up.
 If that’s the case, I don’t know if we’re going to play it 495 every day.
-I’m sure it will be moved up, very similar to what we see on 7, sometimes on 1.
+I’m sure it will be moved up, but it’s very similar to what we see on 7 and sometimes on 1.
 Sometimes the tee boxes are moved up on 1.
 Other times, if it’s warm, they put it back.

 Related: Tiger Woods US Masters Record

 “There’s tremendous flexibility in how they create these tee boxes because they are so long.
-You can move around the golf course, you can play it probably play it 7,400 if they want to play it on the short side and north of 7,500 if they want to play it on the long side.
+You can move around the golf course, you can play it probably up to 7,400 if they want to play it on the short side and north of 7,500 if they want to play it on the long side.

 “It will be interesting to see how they set it up, but I’m sure that they will do an incredible job like they always do and present us with an incredibly tough test, but one that is extremely fair.”